sixfiveinc/fathom-analytics-conversions/README.txt

 1. Open the [Fathom Analytics API Settings](https://app.usefathom.com/#/settings/api) page
 1. Create a new token, using a sensible name
 1. Create as a 'Site-specific key'
-1. Set Access to 'Manage' (this is because we need to create Events, not just track against them
+1. Set Access to 'Manage' (this is because we need to create Events, not just track against them)
 1. Click Generate API Key
 1. Copy the API Key and paste into Settings > Fathom Analytics Conversions
 1. Click 'Save Changes'
 1. Check the boxes for the installed plugins you want to track data from

-The plugin will then go through these plugins and create the matching events.
+The plugin will then go through all our supported plugins and create the matching events.
 As soon as your form has a submission it will be recorded in your Fathom Analytics dashboard.

 = I have a feature request =